Anello-Photonics/docs-A1/docs/configurations.rst

 CAN Termination
 ---------------

-The ANELLO Maritime INS supports configurable internal CAN termination.
+The ANELLO Aerial INS supports configurable internal CAN termination.

 +------------------+---------+-----------------------------------------------------------+
 | Parameter        | Default | Description                                               |